Triumph-AkinJames/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv is used to move files or directories to another directory. rm is used to delete files. rm -r is used to delete directories.
+mv is used to move files or directories to another directory. rm is used to delete files. rm -r is used to delete directories. cd .. is used to go to the previous directory.